ShinJustinHolly3317/StoComm/README.md

  * Email: test@mail.com
  * Password: test

-*Vistors are only for ideas posts reviewing, please log in to experience complete collaborative features!*
+*Vistors are only for ideas posts reviewing. <br/>
+Please log in to experience complete collaborative features!*

 ## One-Click Login
 Quick fill out login form with demo email and password